transparency-dev/trillian-tessera/storage/aws/README.md

 ## Transactional storage

-The transactional storage is implemented with Aurora MySQL, and uses a schema with 3 tables:
+The transactional storage is implemented with Aurora MySQL, and uses a schema with the following tables:

+### `Tessera`
+This table is used to identify the current schema version.

 ### `SeqCoord`
 A table with a single row which is used to keep track of the next assignable sequence number.